awais-mustafa/awwais.github.io/content/blog/littlebit.md

 I intend to place the results of various works on this webpage, highlighting the results of mini projects, ongoing projects, and more.
 So, for those who are reading, thank you!

-All of the work that I have been doing over the years,and months been extremely fun, eye opening, and a great experience altogether!
+All of the work that I have been doing over the year,and months been extremely fun, eye opening, and a great experience altogether!

 ***